 At the end of the 18th century a new route – the Grand Junction Canal – was planned from Birmingham to the Thames at Brentford, with a branch from Hayes to Paddington.
 Not only did it cut sixty miles off the length of the journey to London, but it was also built with double-sized locks, and therefore twice as much cargo could be carried at one time.
 The Paddington arm of the Grand Junction terminated in a large canal basin at the New Road (the Marylebone Road) and opened with great celebration in 1801.

 At that time the New Road marked the northern boundary of the western suburbs of London.
 As soon as the Grand Junction was opened a proposal was made by a Thomas Homer to cut a new canal from Paddington.
-It was to pass east through the fields to the north of the New Road, and then south to the Thames at Limehouse, where a dock was to be built for the trans-shipment of goods where the canal met the Thames at Limehouse.
+It was to pass eastwards through the fields to the north of the New Road, then around the north and east of the City.
+A dock was to be built for the trans-shipment of goods where the canal met the Thames at Limehouse.
 The new venture would avoid the necessity to transfer goods onto wagons to transport them into the City and to the Thames docks.

 Another advantage for Nash created by the waterway was as a means to supply markets he had in mind to be built on Crown-owned land to the east of the new Regent’s Park.
 For that purpose a section of the canal was planned and dug, known as the Cumberland Arm.
 As the main line of the canal took a sharp turn from Regent’s Park north to Hampstead Road, the branch continued east, and then curved south-east down to the Cumberland and Clarence markets close to the New Road.
 (The branch and terminal basins were filled-in with bomb-damage rubble after the Second World War).